BrayanZ/Tic-tac-toe-Clojure/README.md

 # tic-tac-toe

-A Clojure library designed to ... well, that part is up to you.
+This is the famous game tic-tac-toe developed on Clojure

 ## Usage

-FIXME

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012

 Distributed under the Eclipse Public License, the same as Clojure.